 One way that you are guaranteed to be able to differentiate your business is by plastering your (or someone's) face and story on it.
 Yes, this works better for some industries than others, but I'd argue that it can work for most of them, including consumer products and consulting.

 For one reason or another, (human) faces breed trust much more than faceless corporate logos.
-While Colonel Sanders is a great representation of KFC, even animated characters such as the GEICO gecko, Mr. Clean, or the always cool Kool-Aid Man can prove beneficial to your brand.
+While Colonel Sanders is a great representative for KFC, even animated characters such as the GEICO gecko, Mr. Clean, or the always cool Kool-Aid Man can prove beneficial to a brand.

 Depending on your industry and product, you can "sell" everything about yourself from your energy, struggles, experience, mistakes, aspirations, dreams, goals, and much more.
 Each of these factors provides you with an opportunity to relate and connect with those who hear it.